TREM2 and Alzheimer’s Disease Risk

 Genetics research over the past decade has highlighted the importance of the immune response as central to Alzheimer’s disease.
 Most genetic risk factors discovered for Alzheimer’s involve the brain’s immune system.[ref]

-The TREM2 gene:
+The TREM2 gene and Alzheimer’s

 TREM2 can be activated by several different molecules, including APOE, bacterial lipopolysaccharides, and amyloid-β.
-So you can see how it is at an integral junction in how the brain responds to several important molecules in Alzheimer’s pathogenesis.
+So you can see how it is at an integral crossroads in how the brain responds to several important molecules in Alzheimer’s pathogenesis.

 TREM2 Genotype Report: